privacyguides/privacyguides.org/docs/ios/overview.en.md

 Enter the device name you prefer.

 It is important to install **Software Updates** frequently to get the latest security fixes.
-You can enable **Automatic Updates** to keep you phone up-to-date without needing to constantly check for updates.
+You can enable **Automatic Updates** to keep your phone up-to-date without needing to constantly check for updates.

 Select **Software Update** > **Automatic Updates**